-Following procedures outlined in the 504 Guide or the SP&P Manual, the school must conduct a functional behavioral assessment and develop a behavioral intervention plan.
-This must occur no later than ten (10) business days after removing the student for more than ten (10) school days in a school year, If the student has a behavioral intervention plan, the 504/IEP Team shall meet to review the plan and consider modifying the plan to address the behavior.
+Following procedures outlined in the 504 Guide or the SP&P Manual, the school must conduct a functional behavioral assessment and develop a behavioral intervention plan for any student exhibiting a pattern of inappropriate behavior.
+If the student has a behavioral intervention plan, the 504/IEP Team shall meet to review the plan and consider modifying the plan to address the behavior

 Suspension After Accumulation of Ten Suspension Days.
-At such time that accumulated suspensions exceed ten (10) days within a school year and a pattern of removal has been determined, the principal shall convene the 504/IEP Team and include the principal or his/her designee.
+At such time that accumulated suspensions exceed ten days within a school year and a pattern of removal has been determined, the principal shall convene the 504/IEP Team and include the principal or his/her designee.
 This Team shall review the student's program and conduct a manifestation determination meeting to determine whether or not the student's disability is a precipitating factor in the disciplinary infraction.